-Prior to Berkeley, I received my master’s degree in Computational and Applied Mathematics from the University of Chicago, where I was advised by Prof. Mladen Kolar and Dr. Sen Na in my research.
+Prior to Berkeley, I obtained my master’s degree in Computational and Applied Mathematics from the University of Chicago, where I was advised by Prof. Mladen Kolar and Prof. Sen Na.
 I also received supervision from Prof. Mihai Anitescu and Prof. Michael W. Mahoney on my master’s thesis and research projects.
-I received my bachelor’s degree in Statistics from Xiamen University, where I was advised by Prof. Yingxing Li on my undergraduate thesis.
+I obtained my bachelor’s degree in Statistics from Xiamen University with the supervision from Prof. Yingxing Li on my undergraduate thesis.

 Research Interests